Heating element: Liquid

 are typically between 240 and 600 volts, single or three-phase AC.
+Similarly, arc furnaces use electrodes to pass electric current though a material such as metal or glass to heat it via resistance heating.

 Laser heaters

 Laser heaters are heating elements used for achieving very high temperatures.

 Materials

 Materials used in heating elements are selected for a variety of mechanical, thermal, and electrical properties.
 Due to the wide range of operating temperatures that these elements withstand, temperature dependencies of material properties are a common consideration.

 Metal alloys

 Resistance heating alloys are metals that can be used for electrical heating purposes above 600 °C in air.
 They can be distinguished from resistance alloys which are used primarily for resistors operating below 600 °C.

 While the majority of atoms in these alloys correspond to the ones listed in their name, they also consist of trace elements.
 Trace elements play an important role in resistance alloys, as they have a substantial influence on mechanical properties such as work-ability, form stability, and oxidation life.
 Some of these trace elements may be present in the basic raw materials, while others may be added deliberately to improve the performance of the material.
 The terms contaminates and enhancements are used to classify trace elements.
 Contaminates typically have undesirable effects such as decreased life and limited temperature range.
 Enhancements are intentionally added by the manufacturer and may provide improvements such as increased oxide layer adhesion, greater ability to hold shape, or longer life at higher temperatures.

 The most common alloys used in heating elements include: